scodes73/RK62_Tri-Nethra/README.md

 ### Mobile App
-We even developed a native multi-platform mobile application with all the functionalities(and even more) of the chatbot that _we may intend to use for future purposes or to be integrated with any existing government system._ But this was out of context for the problem statement domain bucket, _we're not considering it to the final Master branch._
+We even developed a native multi-platform mobile application with all the functionalities(and even more) of the chatbot that _we may intend to use for future purposes or to be integrated with any existing government system._ But this was out of context for the problem statement domain bucket, _we're not considering it to the final build, we may use it as per the future requirements._

-You may check for ---- branch to find the final build of the app

 ### Credentials
 There is a file placed in the JSON and API folder named credentials, kindly go through that for any required credentials needed for the project.